FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Privacy-Preserving Distributed Eigenspace Estimation

-In this section, we develop a set of power-iteration-based algorithms, called \textsf{FedPower}, for computing SVD which could simultaneously handle the computation, communication, straggler, and privacy issues that distributed machine learning tasks involve.
-Specifically, we will respectively study two protocols, namely, the full participation and the partial participation for conquering the straggler's effect.
-This section establishes privacy guarantees and convergence rates.
+In this section, we develop a set of power-iteration-based algorithms, called \textsf{FedPower}, for the eigenvector computation which is communication efficient, privacy-preserving, and allows for partial participation of the local machines.
+In particular, depending on whether the local machines all participate in the communication rounds, we study two protocols, namely, the full participation protocol and the partial participation protocol.
+The privacy bounds and convergence rates will also be established.

-Before going to the details, we here illustrate the basic idea of \textsf{FedPower}, whose structure is shown in Figure \ref{fedpowerpic}.
-For improving the communication efficiency of the distributed power method, \textsf{FedPower} trades more local computations for fewer communications.
-More specifically, every worker runs multiple times locally between two communications.
-Let $T$ be the number of local computations performed by every worker.
-Let $\mathcal I_T$, a subset of $[T]$, index the iterations that perform communications.
+Before delving into the details, let us provide an overview of the basic idea behind \textsf{FedPower}, as depicted in Figure \ref{fedpowerpic}.
+The setup is consistent with that described in Section \ref{subsec: distributed}.
+To improve the communication efficiency of the naive distributed power method, \textsf{FedPower} trades more local computations for fewer communications.
+Specifically, each worker locally runs multiple times between two communication rounds.
+Let $T$ be the total number of iterations performed by each worker.
+Let $\mathcal I_T$, a subset of $[T]$, index the iterations that call for communications. $|\mathcal I_T |$ denotes its cardinality.
 If $\mathcal I_T = [T]$, synchronization happens at every iteration as in the distributed power method (see Figure \ref{dispowerpic}).
-If $\mathcal I_T = \{ T \}$, synchronization happens only at the end, and \textsf{FedPower} is similar to the one-shot divide-and-conquer SVD \citep{fan2019distributed}.
-The cardinality $|\mathcal I_T |$ is the total number of synchronizations.
+If $\mathcal I_T = \{ T \}$, synchronization happens only at the end, and \textsf{FedPower} is similar to the one-shot divide-and-conquer eigenspace \citep{fan2019distributed}.
 An important example that we will focus on latter is $\mathcal I_T^p$.
 It is defined by

 where $p$ is a positive integer and $\lfloor T/p \rfloor$ is the largest integer which is smaller than $T/p$. \textsf{FedPower} with $\mathcal I_T^p$ only performs communications every $p$ iterations.